Indonesian Maritime Security Agency: Operational areas

 In the future, Bakamla will increase the base or maritime zone spread over Indonesian waters by building seven more maritime zones to support the marine security sector.
 Seven maritime zones to be built in North Sumatra, West Sumatra, Cilacap, Makassar, Balikpapan, Natuna, Sorong, and Merauke.
 Each maritime base will have long-range radar stations and satellites to support operations.
 In addition, it will also be equipped with surveillance equipment and information from the satellite, which can monitor anyone entering Indonesian waters.

 Equipment

 Vessels

-All of the vessels are built domestically.